 The best way to protect against a forged deed and losing the entire house is to obtain title insurance.
 Title insurance is a type of insurance that the buyer can buy to make sure that they are getting clear title to the property.
 If a buyer obtains title insurance and someone comes out of the woodwork claiming they are the true owner of the property then the buyer can tender (give) the claim to their insurance company – the title insurance company – and have them either defend other claims to the property or pay the buyer the value of the purchase.
 This can be great protection for the buyer against real estate fraud.

 Another scam we see usually involves co-owners of property.
 An example of a situation we see is where one co-owner (boyfriend) of a property approaches the other co-owner (girlfriend) and tells them that they are going to refinance the mortgage for the property and need to obtain their signature in order to get a better interest rate on the loan for the property.
 The then trusted co-owner (boyfriend), tricks the co-owner (girlfriend) to give them their interest in the property for free by having them sign a deed providing for the same.
 The tricked co-owner does not realize they are giving away the property and thinks instead that they are simply signing complicated loan documents.
 Many sophisticated co-owners of real estate do not understand the legalese of deeds, quitclaim deeds, deeds of trust, mortgages, refinance terms and can get literally robbed of their ownership interest.
-The best way to protect against this cheap trick is to read all relevant documents, not be rushed into any transaction and to consult a real estate lawyer (like the ones at Schorr Law).
+The best way to protect against this cheap trick is to read all relevant documents, not be rushed into any transaction and to consult a real estate lawyer.

 By Zachary Schorr, esq.